 Larry Thomas, 62, has been chief executive officer since August 2010 when he ended a 6-year retirement following a career at retailer Guitar Center Inc. that included eight years as CEO.

 The shares will be listed on the Nasdaq Stock Market under the ticker FNDR.
 JPMorgan Chase & Co.
-(JPM) and William Blair & Co. will lead the IPO.
+(JPM:US) and William Blair & Co. will lead the IPO.

 To contact the reporters on this story: Matt Townsend in New York at firstname.lastname@example.org; Lee Spears in New York at email@example.com